Neelylawrence95/CreditCardFraud_Research/README.md

 # CreditCardFraud_Research
-a Research Report on a fake credit card fraud transaction dataset to uncover patterns and trends of fraudulent transactions
+a Research Report on a fake credit card fraud transaction dataset to uncover patterns and trends of fraudulent transactions using R programming language

 Go to fraud_Final.pdf to see Version_1 of the research report.